duncanthrax/scream/README.md

 Using unicast
 -------------------------------------------------------------
-Tweak the registry in the manner depicted in this screenshot, then reboot:
+Tweak the registry in the manner depicted in this screenshot (you will have to create the "Options" key), then reboot:
 ![](doc/registry.png)

 Building